A comparison of the effectiveness of alternative DC and CDC designs in a UK market: Modelling details

+For DC designs, and collective drawdown, it is clear what it means to identify an optimal strategy once one has defined a loss function.
+All the resulting investment problems can all be seen as variations on the classical Merton problem.
+As the stochastic model we use is much richer than Merton's there is little hope of solving the problem analytically, or even using classical finite-difference methods.
+Instead we solve the optimal investment problems using machine-learning techniques.

-To describe our preferences, we assume that at each time $t$ after retirement at time $t_{\RA}$, the individual consumes an amount $c_t$.
+To describe our preferences, we assume that at each time $t$ after retirement at time $t_{\RA}$, the individual consumes an amount $C_t$.
 We define a function

 where ${\rho}<1$ and $a>0$ are parameters whose interpretation we explain shortly.
-We assume that each individual seeks to maximize a utility function of the following form,
+We assume that each individual seeks to maximize a gain function of the following form,

 The parameter $\alpha>0$ is a risk aversion parameter.
 The variable $\tau$ is a random variable denoting the time of death, which is assumed to always be greater than $t_\RA$.
-The size of a time step is $\delta t=1$, The parameter $\rho$ is a satiation parameter i.e., it determines the rate at which the individual becomes satiated due to consumption at a given time.
+The size of a time step is $\delta t=1$.
+The parameter $\rho$ is a satiation parameter i.e., it determines the rate at which the individual becomes satiated due to consumption at a given time.
 We will call the parameter $a$ the {\em adequacy level}, because consumption below the adequacy level in a given year decreases utility.
 We have omitted indices to indicate the dependence on the individual for ease of notation.

 These preferences are a variation on the concept of Kihlstrom--Mirman preferences \cite{kihlstromMirman}, but additionally incorporate mortality.
 Kihlstrom--Mirman preferences are not commonly used in general economic applications as they can lead to time-inconsistent preferences \cite{krepsPorteus,epsteinZin1}.
 However, this specific form of the preferences using an exponential and no discounting factor, is time-consistent (see \cite{epsteinZin1}).
 We do not need to include a discount factor because incorporating mortality in the preferences already provides an incentive for earlier consumption.
 We refer to this preference model (with arbitrary $u$) as exponential Kihlstrom--Mirman (EKM) preferences.
+In \cite{bommier} Bommier argues from an axiomatic approach that preferences in problems featuring mortality should have this form.